BMW Cooling Systems

 M Sport, Increased Top Speed, or Load Increase.
 You can't say BMW doesn't take performance seriously.
-If your car comes with the right combination of options you got additional radiators and an auxiliary water pump, just for additional cooling performance.
-Options like the M Performance Package or M Sport package added coolant radiators in the nose for added surface area and cooling.
+If your car comes with the right combination of options you got one or two additional radiators and an auxiliary water pump, just for additional cooling performance.
+Options like the M Performance Package or M Sport package added auxiliary coolant radiators in the right or left sides of the nose for added surface area and cooling (some cars have an oil cooler).
 The M Sport models feature ///M-inspired front spoilers with additional openings just for radiators.
 It's the perfect example of how important cooling is on these modern BMWs.

 With a few exceptions BMW cooling systems are reliable and up to the task of providing adequate cooling for daily driving.
 Upgrades exist, mostly to get away from the problematic plastic pieces.
 Making the cooling system more robust and bulletproof does no harm even if it may be excessive for daily street use.
 However, aluminum expansion tanks and radiators exist for a reason and that's to address the shortcomings of the original design.
 In the end your only regret is that you spent too much.